-On episode #960 of JRE (Joe Rogan Experience), Steve-O went over the details, largely mirroring what he had said in his reaction video on YouTube but in the process inadvertently exposed WWE for some cringe-worthy lies.
+In episode #960 of JRE (Joe Rogan Experience), Steve-O went over the details, largely mirroring what he had said in his reaction video on YouTube but in the process inadvertently exposed WWE for some cringe-worthy lies.

 WWE played up Steve-O as a WWE mega-fan who had been watching all of his life.
-In fact, they put out an article on WWE.com and they finish the first paragraph by saying, “He is a lifelong WWE fan and an unabashed member of the Raw fan nation.”
+In fact, they put out an article on WWE.com, and they finish the first paragraph by saying, “He is a lifelong WWE fan and an unabashed member of the Raw fan nation.”

 This doesn’t exactly come as a big surprise, it’s evident, but it goes to show how far WWE will bend reality for the sake of making their product more appealing to a certain demographic.

 And in typical Steve-O fashion, he explains something he didn’t mention in his reaction video but is totally believable.
-“And on top of that, I went home and destroyed my brain [after getting knocked out] some more with the god d**n nitrous [oxide],” the Jackass star told Joe.
+“And on top of that, I went home and destroyed my brain [after getting knocked out] some more with the god damn nitrous [oxide],” the Jackass star told Joe.

 Joe Rogan added this classy piece of insight on his thoughts of professional wrestling before finishing up on the topic.
 “Pro wrestling is one of the most underappreciated things in terms of how difficult it is for the performers.

 Rogan continues, “It’s one of the most difficult jobs a person can do.
-Those guys are on tour hundreds of days a year, they’re constantly on the road, they’re doing that all the time, slamming into each other, throwing each other on the ground, pile-driving each other, jumping from the top rope… Massive trauma.”
+Those guys are on tour hundreds of days a year.
+They’re constantly on the road.
+They’re doing that all the time, slamming into each other, throwing each other on the ground, pile-driving each other, jumping from the top rope… Massive trauma.”